Adoria298/sophistication/Trade Implementation.md

 ## Description

 Trade is a connection between structures that creates a random visual image representing a trader, which goes between predefined structures.
 A trade network is represented by coloured lines over tiles that these "traders" move along, in either direction.
-After implementing traders, I(adoria298) feel that traders are made better by their randomness, so they have not been implemented as of 2019-07-29.
 Upon a structure upgrade, the traders may also upgrade, for example plains/nomads -> villages/merchants -> towns/trains in the default mod.
 The speed a trader moves at may also change, generally increasing, upon a trader upgrade.

+The player decides between which tiles traders move by pressing `T` and navigating normally.
+Upon pressing enter, instead of tile development, the starting node of a trade path is created, and the second enter ends that particular path.
+Each tile has a limited number of traders that can leave it, which should increase with tile development.
+Upon a trader's generation, the tile's `time` counter will be increased, delaying that structures regression.

 ## Representation by Mods